 The number one concern — which we need to address as a provider of not only electrification, but also automation and digitalisation — is making sure that we render our customers as productive and competitive now as they were in the old ways of operating.
 We need to give them the confidence that, yes, they can choose this new way of operating their mine without falling behind in productivity and competitiveness.

 While mining companies are enthusiastic about decarbonisation, they also understand that they need to continue to run profitable businesses.
-The mining industry has traditionally been conservative when it comes to embracing new technologies, and many companies are hesitant to be the first mover when it comes to trialling some of electrification, automation and digitisation processes that will transform the sector’s sustainability.
+The mining industry has traditionally been conservative when it comes to embracing new technologies, and many companies are hesitant to be the first mover when it comes to trialling some of the electrification, automation and digitisation processes that will transform the sector’s sustainability.
 Adopting these advanced technologies often requires investment of substantial capital upfront, with returns only becoming apparent later down the track.

-The mining sector is also facing the challenge of skills shortages, particularly among younger generations, and we must also ensure that we have the infrastructure needed to support new technology — such as grids with the capacity to support electrification or networks that can handle the high-speed data transmission that allows for automations.
+The mining sector is also facing the challenge of skills shortages, particularly among younger generations, and we must also ensure that we have the infrastructure needed to support new technology — such as grids with the capacity to support electrification or networks that can handle the high-speed data transmission that allows for automation.

 Where do you think ABB can have the biggest impact?